0xTas/stardust/README.md

 >*OldSigns: <br>
 Ever since 2b2t updated to 1.19, the NBT tag artifact that separates pre-1.8 from post-1.8 signs is missing on newly-placed signs.<br>
-This means that false positives are now *unavoidable*, but should be limited to *oak signs placed after 1.19 in old (pre-1.8) chunks that do not contain dates after 2015*.<br>
+This means that false positives are now *unavoidable*, but should be limited to *oak signs placed after 1.19 in old (pre-1.8) chunks, which don't contain dates after 2015*.<br>
 Use your best judgement to further identify false positives or fakes.<br>
 OldSigns functionality can be accessed in the ChatSigns module settings.